sic2/HaptiQ/README.md

 # Objectives

 ## Primary
-    - Design and implement an haptic device for graph exploration by people with visual disabilities
+    - Design and implement an haptic device for graph exploration by people with visual disabilities.
-    - Design and implement haptic device for text exploration by people with visual disabilities
+    - Develop an API to control one or more haptic devices.
-    - Develop an API for the Haptic Device
+    - Develop an API to easily develop WPF client applications.
+    - Design and implement a new set of dynamic behaviours.
-    - Design and implement an application for Graphs exploration
+    - Design and implement a basic application for Graphs exploration.
-    - Develop an API for WPF client applications

 ## Secondary
+    - Increase the haptic device resolution.
+    - Allow the haptic device to provide audio-feedback as well.
-    - Design and implement an application for Cartesian Graph exploration
+    - Design and implement an application for simple mathematical functions exploration.
-    - Increase the haptic device resolution

 ## Tertiary
-    - Enable the haptic device to be used collaboratively
+    - Enable the haptic device to be used collaboratively.
-    - Enable the haptic device to sense textures
+    - Enable the haptic device to sense textures.

 # Hardware used